ozdemirht/generative-ai/Kaggle-Google-AI-Studio/Readme.md

 ## How?

-- First, prompted to create a chatbot to provide hypertension knowledge for CH Workers.
+- First, prompted to create a chatbot to provide hypertension knowledge for Community Health Workers (CHW).

 - Next, I asked for a **learning path**, training via **quiz** and **simulation**.
   For instance, learning path has multiple modules based on resource documents in its knowledge base